 Students who were homeschooled are requested to present a transcript from parents/guardians or a recognized homeschooling organization showing courses completed and grades.
 Homeschooled students need to be at the junior- or senior-level to take College courses.
-The Dean of Students must approve any exceptions to these guidelines.
+The Enrollment Services Executive Director must approve any exceptions to these guidelines.
 Prerequisite basic skills assessment scores must be met prior to course entry.
-Students must complete the CollegeNOW! registration form, which can be found at wncc.edu/admissions-aid/how-to-apply/index#nondegreeseeking.
+Students must complete the CollegeNOW! registration form, which can be found at wncc.edu/admissionsaid/how-to-apply/index#nondegreeseeking.